 To develop scholars in the fields of science and mathematics education who make significant contributions to the body of knowledge describing and analyzing the work in learning in a variety of settings, teacher education, curriculum development, educational technology, professional development, assessment, free-choice/non-formal education, and college teaching;

 The STEM option is designed for a variety of students with academic backgrounds including but not limited to the sciences, mathematics, agriculture, environmental sciences, forestry, fisheries and wildlife, oceanography, ecology and science and mathematics education.

-Potential doctoral students whose goal is to conduct science or mathematics educational research at the postsecondary level or to teach science, mathematics, computer science, or engineering at the community college or four-year college level may be considered for College Science or Mathematics Instructors specialization.
+Potential doctoral students who aim to conduct science or mathematics educational research at the postsecondary level or to teach science, mathematics, computer science or engineering at the community college or four-year college level may be considered for this focus area.
 3.0 GPA or better is required.
 Master's degree in the subject matter to be taught or equivalent coursework highly recommended.